sathishc/todolist/README.md

 amplify init --y
 ```

-to initialize the amplify project with default parameters and AWS default profile
+to initialize the amplify project with default parameters and AWS default profile.
 Install Amplify javascript libraries needed from within the root folder of the repository

 ```
 npm install --save aws-amplify @aws-amplify/ui-react